ippontech/blog-usa/posts/first-steps-with-the-serverless-framework.md

 # The use case

 Ippon's blog - the blog you are reading right now! - is backed by [Ghost](https://ghost.org/), and the content is stored [on GitHub](https://github.com/ippontech/blog-usa).
-Since we have the data, we want to compute statistics (e.g. how many blog posts per author, how many blog posts per year, etc.) when the Git repository was updated.
+Since we have the data, we want to compute statistics (e.g. how many blog posts per author, how many blog posts per year, etc.) when the Git repository is updated.

 We can implement this using AWS Lambda and a Google Spreadsheet:
 - on GitHub, we setup a webhook to hit an endpoint on AWS